IDAES/idaes-pse/docs/advanced_user_guide/property_development/general/component_def.rst

 Defining Components
 ===================

 The first step in defining a generic property package is to describe each of the chemical species of interest within the system, including methods for calculating the necessary thermophysical properties of the pure component.
-Components are defined using :ref:`IDAES Component objects<core/comp:Component Objects>`, and are automatically constructed using the `components` configuration argument from the `GenericParameterBlock`.
+Components are defined using `IDAES Component objects<core/comp:Component Objects>`, and are automatically constructed using the `components` configuration argument from the `GenericParameterBlock`.

 The `components` Argument
 -------------------------